AleksandarBayrev/general-linux-fixes/Debian-Testing-HowTO.md

 # If using APC UPS - check `Linux-UPS-APC-HowTO.md`
 # Install `fooyin` for listening to music (use flatpak)
 # Check `NTSYNC-HowTO.md`
-# If you want to use gamescope - check `gamescope-installer` folder
+# If you want to use gamescope - check `gamescope-installer` folder and `Gamescope-Notes.md` in `random-important-stuff`